Akhil-Sheelam/sms_spam_Detection/README.md

 This project detects whether an SMS message is spam or ham (not spam) using a deep learning model built with TensorFlow and Keras.<br>

 🚀 Features
-Preprocessing and tokenizing text data
+Preprocessing and tokenizing text data<br>
-Building a neural network model using TensorFlow Training and validating the model
+Building a neural network model using TensorFlow<br>
+Training and validating the model<br>
-Saving/loading model and tokenizer
+Saving/loading model and tokenizer<br>
-Predicting new messages (via main.py)
+Predicting new messages (via main.py)<br>
-Visualizing accuracy and loss over training epochs
+Visualizing accuracy and loss over training epochs<br>

-🧠 Model Architecture
+🧠 Model Architecture<br>
-Embedding Layer: 5000 vocab size, 16 dimensions GlobalAveragePooling1D
+Embedding Layer: 5000 vocab size, 16 dimensions<br>
+GlobalAveragePooling1D
 Dense Layer: 24 units, ReLU
 Output Layer: 1 unit, Sigmoid